 60 to 70 |

-Enjoy as a small dessert with an intense, loving flavor |
+Enjoy as a small, indulgent dessert with intense flavor |

 |